 Chemical Leak Sends Three to Hospital

-A chlorine dioxide leak at the NewPage Luke mill late yesterday morning sent three people to the hospital with respiratory problems.
-The call came into the Allegany County Emergency Operations Center at 11:32 a.m. yesterday The incident prompted the sheltering of Luke Mill employees, the town of Luke and the closure of Route 135.
+A chlorine dioxide leak at the NewPage Luke mill late this morning sent three people to the hospital with respiratory problems.
+The call came into the Allegany County Emergency Operations Center at 11:32 a.m. today.
+The incident prompted the sheltering of Luke Mill employees, the town of Luke and the closure of Route 135.
 The mill was in “clean up” mode about an hour later.
 The incident involved a small amount of chlorine dioxide that leaked from a storage tank.

 Cab Driver Stabbed, Robbed

 The Allegany County C3I unit has entered the investigation of a cab driver who was stabbed and robbed early this morning in the 400-block of North Mechanic Street.
 The 52-year old victim says he picked up a fare from in front of Rose’s Department Store aroud 4 a.m.
 While transporting him, the suspect stabbed the driver in the chest, neck and head area; an undisclosed amount of cash was taken and he fled on foot.
 The suspect is described as a black male, but the victim couldn’t provide any more information other than that.
 Anyone with information is asked to contact C3I, Cumberland City Police, or Allegany/Mineral County CrimeSolvers at (301)-722-4300.

 Board Member Cites “Significant” Savings With Land Swap